 2. Quality Control

-Prefab homes need to be built to withstand the journey from the factory to the site, so manufacturers often use more materials to create a sturdier modular building.
+Prefab homes and modular building pieces must withstand the journey from the factory to your site, so manufacturers may use more materials to make a sturdier structure.
+Because everything’s built indoors to the exact specifications you plan, quality control is a given.

 4. Potentially Lower Costs